Updated May 22, 2017

-I’ve been running Windows 10 at home for about a month now but it seems that I find more details of the new OS when a client brings in a device and asks their questions.
+I’ve been running Windows 10 at home for a while now but it seems that I find more details of the new OS when a client brings in a device and asks their questions.
 One client brought in a brand new laptop running Windows 10 and complained they were no longer able to get on to their WiFi at home and confirmed that they were also not able to get on WiFi at my office.
 They were not getting any IP information from the network, so I checked that antennas were turned on, network connections were enabled, and tried a USB-to-Ethernet adapter to the same results.
 While checking that the DHCP client service was running in Services.msc, another service caught my eye.

 Routes AllJoyn messages for the local AllJoyn clients.
 If this service is stopped the AllJoyn clients that do not have their own bundled routers will be unable to run.